Privacy notice - children and young adults

 • Planning services

-Using data in these ways helps the NHS to provide better health and care for you, your family and future generations.
+Using personal data in these ways helps the NHS to provide better health and care for you, your family and future generations.

-You can change your decision about whether you want your confidential data to be used in a research study or service evaluation at any time and the team that is running the project will provide you with information about this if you decide to take part.
+You can change your decision about whether you want your personal data to be used in a research study or service evaluation at any time and the team that is running the project will provide you with information about this if you decide to take part.

-If you decide that you don't want your confidential information to be used it won't affect the care that you receive from us.
+If you decide that you don't want to take part in a research study or service evaluation, it won't affect the care that you receive from us.

 On this web page you will be able to:

-• See what types of information we mean when we refer to 'confidential patient information'
+• See what types of information we mean when we refer to 'confidential patient information'.

-• Find examples of when confidential patient information is used for individual care
+• Find examples of when confidential patient information is used for individual care.

-• Find examples of when confidential patient information is used for another reason
+• Find examples of when confidential patient information is used for another reason.

-• Find out more about the benefits of sharing data
+• Find out more about the benefits of sharing data.

-• Understand more about the organisations who use your personal data
+• Understand more about the organisations who use your personal data.

-• Find out how your data is protected
+• Find out how your data is protected.

-• See the situations where your opt-out decision won't apply
+• See the situations where your opt-out decision won't apply.

-Unless you have agreed to allow researchers to use your personal data, any information which might directly identify you, like your name or your address, is removed before researchers can access it..
-If you don't want your information to be available in CRIS (powered by Akrivia Health) platform then you can 'opt-out' by visiting NHS website as mentioned above.
+If you don't want your personal data to be available in the CRIS (powered by Akrivia Health) platform then you can 'opt-out' by visiting NHS website as mentioned above.

 CCTV images

-We don't usually keep CCTV images for longer than 31 days however, some recordings may be kept for
+We don't usually keep CCTV images for longer than 31 days however, some recordings may be kept for longer if we need them for an ongoing investigation.

 Most Trust sites have CCTV systems in areas that can be accessed by the public such as reception areas and car parks.
 CCTV systems are sometimes installed in wards too.
-Clear signs will be displayed in areas where CCTV is in operation and those signs will also tell you how you can access copies of your personal data in the recordings if you want to.
+Clear signs will be displayed in areas where CCTV is in operation, and those signs will also tell you how you can access copies of your personal data in the recordings if you want to.

 Further information

-Email: informationgovernance@nottshc.nhs.uk Tel: 0115 969 1300
+Tel: 0115 969 1300

-You can find out more about the CRIS (powered by Akrivia Health) platform on the Nottinghamshire Healthcare website or speak to the doctors, nurses and staff who look after you so they can answer your questions.
+Or you can speak to the doctors, nurses and staff who look after you so they can answer your questions.

 Rate this page or report a problem